shanevcantwell/goan/README.md

 ## ✨ Core Principles & Advanced Features

-`goan` is built on principles that empower your creative workflow and hide complexity until you're ready for it:
+`goan` is built on principles that empower your creative workflow:

 *   **Never Re-Generate**: Your time is valuable. `goan` is designed to minimize wasted computation.
-Features like **task checkpointing and resumption** (currently the highest priority project) will allow you to pick up exactly where you left off, even after a crash or intentional pause.
+Features like **task checkpointing and resumption** (targeted for alpha 1) will allow you to pick up exactly where you left off, even after a crash or intentional pause.
 *   **Robust Session Management**: Your long-running jobs are safe.
 The entire task queue and UI state are persistently managed, ensuring resilience against browser disconnects or application restarts.
 Because nothing spoils a 4hr run like all your controls popping up [Error] boxes halfway through with no way to fully recover them.
 *   **Intuitive & Unthreatening UI**: Powerful features shouldn't require a manual. `goan` aims to hide the settings requiring more experience until you're ready to explore it, making it easy to pick up and use without extensive documentation.
 *   **Effortless "Recipe" Management**: Experiment freely without losing track of your settings.